 ERP = Enterprise resource planning

-Enterprise resource planning (ERP) is a process used by companies to integrate the main functional areas of their businesses processes into a unified system.
-An ERP software system can integrate planning, purchasing inventory, sales, marketing and more in order to streamline business processes, eliminate repetitive business tasks and reduce the need to manually enter information.
+Enterprise resource planning (ERP) is a process used by companies to integrate the main functional areas of their business processes into a unified system.
+An ERP software system can integrate planning, purchasing inventory, sales, marketing and more to streamline business processes, eliminate repetitive business tasks and reduce the need to manually enter information.

 PCI compliance = the Payment Card Industry Data Security Standard